Elliptic Stable Envelopes for Certain Non-Symplectic Varieties and Dynamical $R$-Matrices for Superspin Chains from the Bethe/Gauge Correspondence: Stable envelopes and -matrix from gauge theory: the setup

-In a completely analogous fashion, we turn on elliptic fugacities for the flavor symmetries $\U(1)_\hbar$, $\U(1)_\text{top}$, as well as for the gauge symmetry $\U(N)$: \beq \,. \eeq The values of the flavor fugacities are constant along the interval $[y_-, y_+]$ due to BPS equations \rf{flowAzbar}.
+The values of the flavor fugacities are constant along the interval $[y_-, y_+]$ due to BPS equations~\rf{flowAzbar}.
 The values of the gauge fugacities along the interval are unconstrained and only their values at the boundaries with fixed holonomy are parameters of the theory.
-These fugacities are the same equivariant parameters as in Example \ref{ex: stab for M(N,L)}.
+These fugacities are the same equivariant parameters as in Example~\ref{ex: stab for M(N,L)}.